uspki/policies/certificate-policy.md

 **Affiliate**: A corporation, partnership, joint venture or other entity controlling, controlled by, or under common control with another entity, or an agency, department, political subdivision, or any entity operating under the direct control of a Government Entity.

+**Air-Gapped** - Certificate Systems or components that are physcially and logically disconnected from the public internet.

 **Applicant**: The natural person or Legal Entity that applies for (or seeks renewal of) a Certificate.
 Once the Certificate issues, the Applicant is referred to as the Subscriber.
 For Certificates issued to devices, the Applicant is the entity that controls or operates the device named in the Certificate, even if the device is sending the actual certificate request.

 **Applicant Representative**: A natural person or human sponsor who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant: (i) who signs and submits, or approves a certificate request on behalf of the Applicant, and/or (ii) who signs and submits a Subscriber Agreement on behalf of the Applicant, and/or (iii) who acknowledges the Terms of Use on behalf of the Applicant when the Applicant is an Affiliate of the CA or is the CA.